MathiasCK/biobalance/README.md

 All scss files are transpiled at build time to browser compatible css with source maps.
 In addition we auto-prefix all css properties for older browser support.

-All Javascript is transpiled using Babel and model API's like the `IntersectionObserver` is polyfilled to improve browser support before 2015.
+All Javascript is transpiled using Babel and modern API's like the `IntersectionObserver` is polyfilled to improve browser support before 2015.

 ### Size & Performance